 However, you can not import a non conforming vehicle from overseas and put an older VIN on it.
 This is a felony.

 The main difference between a good number of the other shops vehicles and ECR vehicles is that we are, without exception, always restoring a vehicle that was imported by Land Rover North America.
-We do not import entire vehicles (unless they are 25 years old or older), we do not supply titles and we do not put vintage Rover VINs on modern vehicles.
-We only rebuild, modify and restore vehicles that are already here in the USA that Land Rover itself issued the title for and that have already been correctly imported and have already gone through their needed DOT and EPA certifications.
+We do not import entire vehicles (unless they are 25 years old or older), we do not supply titles and we do not put vintage Rover VINs on modern vehicles so that they can be imported.
+We only restore vehicles that are already here in the USA.
+Our restorations are based on Defenders that Land Rover itself issued the title for and that have already been correctly imported and have already gone through their needed DOT and EPA certifications.
 Exactly like a shop that restores an old Corvette.
 We do not "create" any new vehicles.
 We only restore and modify what Land Rover North America went to the correct efforts to import in the proper way.

 There are many many ways to have all kinds of fun with your Rover, and complete your Rover projects LEGALLY!
 Make sure you don't get caught up in anything that might cause you trouble, or at least be comfortable with the laws you may be breaking.